 Ultimately, this leads to an increase in creativity.

-Is 20 minutes of meditating a day enough to see benefits?
+Are 20 minutes of meditation a day enough to see benefits?

 In my opinion: Yes!
 A definite yes.